Our lawyers are handling Zostavax shingles vaccine lawsuits. If you have a potential suit and have not yet hired a lawyer, call me.

 March 2020 Motion to Dismiss

 Judge Battle ruled on Merck’s motion to dismiss many plaintiffs in March 2020.
 The way it works in these cases is the plaintiffs are required to file out fact sheets providing information about themselves and the substance of their claims.
 There are always plaintiffs in any mass tort that don’t fill out these sheets or don’t answer the questions to the defendant’s satisfaction.
-The judge dismissed a few of the cases where is was clear the plaintiffs were unwilling to participate in the litigation.
-But the hearing was mostly a loss for Merck who had sought to dismiss 86 claims.
+The judge dismissed a few of the cases where it was clear the plaintiffs were unwilling to take part in the litigation.
+But the hearing was mostly a loss for Merck, who had sought to dismiss 86 claims.

 New Jersey Superior Court Case

 Besides the MDL in federal courts, dozens of Zostavax lawsuits have been filed against Merck in its home state of New Jersey.
 These state cases involve the same allegations that the vaccine resulted in the development of more severe shingles.
 These New Jersey cases have been consolidated, as we talk about above, in a state-level MDL (called an MCL)) somewhere in Middlesex County, New Jersey.

 We will continue to update both the state court claims and the Zostavax claims in the MDL.